ziutek/emgo/egroot/src/runtime/noos/readme-cortexm.txt

 MaxTasks > 0 means:

 - separate stack for any task + separate stack for ISRs,
-- MPU (if avilable) is used to protect the stacks and other areas (not implemented yet),
+- MPU (if avilable) is used to implement stack guards,,
 - all tasks runs in user mode.

 #### Remarks